 Located at the Old Fulton Street entrance to the Park, the Pier 1 development site includes two parcels.
 The larger parcel to the north is approximately 65,000 square feet, and the smaller parcel is approximately 35,000 square feet.
 In 2012, BBP selected a joint venture of Starwood Capital and Toll Brothers City Living to develop the Pier 1 sites.
 Their proposed development will include a 200-room Starwood hotel, approximately 100 residential units, 16,000 square feet of restaurant space, 2,000 square feet of retail space, a 6,000 square-foot fitness center, and 300 parking spaces.
 Construction began in spring 2013 and is expected to be completed by winter 2015-2016.

 The Empire Stores are a complex of seven contiguous four- and five-story historic warehouses containing of approximately 350,000 square feet.
 The warehouses were built between 1869 and 1885 and primarily used for coffee storage until they were abandoned in the 1960s.
 The warehouses have been closed for over 50 years due to deteriorated buildings conditions.
 Redevelopment will adaptively reuse the structure and allow for a mix of commercial, retail and office uses that complement the unique character of this industrial waterfront structure.

 In summer 2013, a team led by Midtown Equities was designated to redevelop Empire Stores.
 Designed by Studio V Architecture, the proposed building plan will feature nearly 80,000 square feet of restaurant, retail, and event space and 300,000 square feet of office space.
 West Elm will anchor the building by leasing both office and retail space.
 In addition, Brooklyn Historical Society will occupy 3,200 square feet of exhibition space as part of the project to celebrate the rich cultural history of the borough.
-Construction began in early 2014 and is expected to be completed by fall 2015.
+Construction began in early 2014 and is expected to be completed in early 2016.